YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLEXTEND
 ----------------------------

-JNLEXTEND, Journal file extension error for file jjjj.
+JNLEXTEND, Journal file extension error for file jjjj

 Run Time Error: Journal file jjjj failed to extend.
 If the environment is not configured for instance freeze, this causes journaling to be turned off for the region.